De Dion suspension

-A de Dion tube is a form of non-independent automobile suspension.
+A de Dion axle is a form of non-independent automobile suspension.
 It is a considerable improvement over the swing axle, Hotchkiss drive, or live axle.
 Because it plays no part in transmitting power to the drive wheels, it is sometimes called a "dead axle".

-A de Dion suspension uses a universal joint at both the wheel hubs and differential, and uses a solid tubular beam to hold the opposite wheels in parallel.
-Unlike an anti-roll bar, a de Dion tube is not directly connected to the chassis nor is it intended to flex.
+A powered de Dion suspension uses universal joints on both ends of its driveshafts (at the wheel hubs and at the differential), and a solid tubular beam to hold the opposite wheels in parallel.
+Unlike an anti-roll bar, a de Dion tube is not directly connected to the chassis, and is not intended to flex.
 In suspension geometry it is a beam axle suspension.

 History

-The de Dion tube was named after Comte Jules-Albert de Dion, founder of French automobile manufacturer De Dion-Bouton.
-The tube, however, was invented around 1894 by co-founder Charles Trépardoux for use on the company's steam tricycles.
+The de Dion axle was named after Comte Jules-Albert de Dion, founder of French automobile manufacturer De Dion-Bouton.
+The axle, however, was invented around 1894 by co-founder Charles Trépardoux, Georges Bouton's brother-in-law, for use on the company's steam tricycles.